+&lt;sup>520 See also Docket No. 17-0838, Final Order dated April 3, 2018 at 144.

-To date, as described in Section 6.5 and consistent with the Commission's Order in Docket No. 17-0838, the Agency has used adders in the Adjustable Block Program to recognize the value of small subscriber subscriptions.
-The Agency has found that this adder, along with the preference for a small subscriber commitment in the case of a lottery to select community solar projects upon the opening of the Adjustable Block Program (as described in Section 6.3.1), have been effective mechanisms for ensuring robust participation opportunities for small subscribers.
-During the litigation of the Initial Plan in Docket No. 17-0838, some stakeholders sought for 25% small customer participation to serve as a useful baseline for measuring small subscriber participation.
+Initial Plan in Docket No. 17-0838, some stakeholders sought for 25% small customer participation to serve as a useful baseline for measuring small subscriber participation.
 98.9% of community solar projects that applied to the program when it opened in early 2019 made a commitment to have at least 50% small subscribers, and the Agency is not aware of any evidence at this time that projects selected in the lottery will not fulfill those commitments.